 Recognition of and respect for individual and cultural diversity is central to the mission of Denver Health and to the philosophical framework of the internship training program.
 A majority of patients at Denver Health are from ethnic minority groups.
-Overall our population is 42% Caucasian, 37% Hispanic, 14% Black, 3% Asian, 1% Native American, and 3% as Other or multi-racial.
+Overall our population is 45% Hispanic, 29% Caucasian, 13% Black, 3% Asian/Native Hawaiian/Pacific Islander, 1% Native American, and 9% as Other or Unknown.
 The population is largely low-income and experiences high rates of poverty-related stress.
 Denver Health employees receive yearly training on Cultural Diversity, Medical Interpretation and Translation Service, Understanding Sexual Harassment, Domestic Violence, and Elder Abuse.
 Internship seminars also cover a wide range of relevant issues, such as sexual identity issues, age, religion, language, and working with refugees.
 Consideration of diversity issues is an integral part of all of our major rotations and is included as a regular part of supervision.
 At the same time, we remain mindful that while an individual may have membership in certain identified groups, everyone should be approached as an individual who may or may not fit exactly with the "average" characteristics of individuals in these groups.